 Get Well Soon

 There will be no “getting well soon” for our daughter, Lucy.
-As much as we have committed to staying positive and helping her manage T1D well, we don’t forget that her body is never completely well.
+As much as we have committed to staying positive and helping her manage type 1 diabetes (T1D) well, we don’t forget that her body is never completely well.

 Every single day her fingers are poked and bled.